Michael Keller, Assistant Dean of Career and Professional Development

 Phone: (608) 262-8554

 Emily graduated in 2006 from the Columbia University School of Law, where she was a Harlan Fiske Stone Scholar.
 Emily was a Managing Editor for the Columbia Journal of European Law, a board member of Columbia’s Domestic Violence Project, a student advocate in the Prisoners & Families Clinic, and a Student Editor for Columbia’s First Year Moot Court Program.
 Emily also interned at Legal Momentum (The Women’s Legal Defense and Education Fund), as a Public Service Fellow, and at the U.S. Attorney’s Office for the Southern District of New York.
 Prior to law school, Emily attended Wake Forest University, where she graduated, cum laude, with a B.A. in Political Science.
 She minored in Journalism and German, and studied for a semester in Vienna, Austria.
+Emily will happily talk to you for hours about travel or cheese.

 Megan E. Heneke, Esq.